wheredidthetimegoijustdontknow/voting-app/docs/PROJECT_ROADMAP.md

 - [ ] **Premium feature**: Users can set their own avatar/emoji for polls they create.
 (Can be a premium feature in the future)
 - [ ] **Social Features**: Comments and social sharing links.
 - [ ] **Glassmorphism Redux**: Revisit premium frosted-glass UI for modals once advanced CSS/stacking fixes are planned.
+- [ ] **Improvement**: Activity Feed notifications can be clicked on to 'focus' the poll that is referenced - it should glow the same way as when a vote comes through (Note: This wont be done until polls are individuated and have their own URL)